KTSA

 KTSA (550 AM "107.1 and 550 KTSA") is a commercial radio station in San Antonio, Texas.
-KTSA is owned by Alpha Media and airs a talk radio format.
-The studios, offices and three-tower transmitter are on Eisenhauer Road in San Antonio.
+KTSA is owned by Connoisseur Media and airs a news/talk radio format.
+Its studios, offices and three-tower transmitter site are on Eisenhauer Road in San Antonio.

 Most hours begin with world and national news from ABC News Radio.
 Weekdays feature mostly local talk hosts by day, with some syndicated shows in afternoons and nights, including Dave Ramsey, Lars Larson, Dana Loesch and Red Eye Radio.
 Weekends include programs on money, health, home repair, cars, gardening and pets.
 Some weekend shows are paid brokered programming.

 FM Translator

 KTSA programming can also be heard on FM translator K296GK at 107.1 MHz.
-Since KTSA is a Class B station broadcasting with 5,000 watts twenty four hours per day, the FM translator doesn't necessarily improve coverage, but it does afford listeners the ability to listen to high fidelity sound on the FM band.
+Since KTSA is a Class B station broadcasting with 5,000 watts twenty four hours per day, the FM translator does not necessarily improve coverage, but it does afford listeners the ability to listen to high fidelity sound on the FM band.